LeLuke007/LockLoc/README.md

-# LockLoc
+# LockLoc - A Digital Access Code Generator
-A Digital Access Code Generator ~ By Team SyntaxError
+Our goal is to create a system that will let people register their addresses with us and acquire a special code that will allow them to quickly access their information.

 ## Deployment
   - [Azure](https://lockloc.azurewebsites.net) (Having Issues in Deployment.
 Please Deploy Manually!)